wajidumar/Data-Science-Projects/N2O emission project/emmit.md

 model=LinearRegression().fit(X_train, y_train)
 ```

-Prediction is carried out on test data to see the efficiency of the model and the R2 metrics is used to evaluate the model fitness.
+Prediction was carried out on test data to see the efficiency of the model and the R2 metrics is used to evaluate the model fitness.

 ```python